 Yarn: Lily Sugar’n Cream

-For this entire doily, you will need to use approximately 180 yards of cotton worsted weight yarn called Lily Sugar’n Cream.
-Once you are done the finished doily should measure 16″x 16″ which is perfect for a display piece.
+To make this great classic crochet doily pattern, you will need to use approximately 180 yards of cotton worsted weight yarn called Lily Sugar’n Cream.
+Once you are done the finished round doily should measure 16″x 16″ which is perfect for a display piece.

 Free Pineapple Doily Pattern